HOW TO CHOOSE

 Print Type

 Will you be having your paper professionally printed?
 Printed at home?
 Not all papers will work with all printers.
-If you are unsure, we recommend buying a sample pack to test print.

 Color & Texture